dereknovak/LS170-LS/study_guide.md

 - "The Protocol Data Unit (PDU) within the IP Protocol is referred to as a packet."
 - "Within both models, the primary function of protocols at this layer is to facilitate communication between hosts (e.g. computers) on different networks."

+- An Internet Protocol (IP) address is a 32-bit identifier, broken into a series of 4 integers, that represent a specific device or application within a network.

 # The Transport Layer

 ## Communication Between Processes